thiago-sqr/cs50-problems/README.md

 - [runoff.c](/pset3/runoff/runoff.c) : Program that simulates a runoff vote election.
 - [tideman.c](/pset3/tideman/tideman.c) : Program that simulates a tideman vote election.

+### pset4: Memory
+- [volume.c](/pset4/volume/volume.c) : Program that increases/decreases the volume of a .wav audio file.
+- ( . . . )

 ### practice-problems
 These are additional problems after completing the problem set for a week.
 These exercises aren't warm-ups; in fact, they often pose a greater challenge than the problems in the main problem set.
 - **pbm1**
-  - [population.c](/practice-problems/pbm1/population/population.c) (2023): Program that calculates the population growth time.
+  - (2023) [population.c](/practice-problems/pbm1/population/population.c) : Program that calculates the population growth time.
   - [debug.c](/practice-problems/pbm1/debug/debug.c) : For becoming familiar with C syntax and debugging programs
   - [half.c](/practice-problems/pbm1/half/half.c) : Program that calculates the restaurant bill and splits it for two people.
   - [prime.c](/practice-problems/pbm1/prime/prime.c) : Implementation of prime number counting.